Mumbai Bucket List: Amazing Places to Visit in Mumbai, India

 Go to Mahalakshmi Racecourse

-The racecourse is owned by a racing organization called royal western Turf Club and is considered an ultimate racing circuit in Asia.
-The famous event associated with the course is the Indian Derby, which is held every year on the first Sunday of February.
+The racecourse is owned by a racing organization called the royal western Turf Club and is considered an ultimate racing circuit in Asia.
+The famous event associated with the course is the Indian Derby, held every year on the first Sunday of February.

 Visit Mani Bhavan

 Visit Mani Bhavan on Laburnum Road to feel the presence of Mahatma Gandhi.
 The building is where Mahatma Gandhi often stayed while formulating non-violent strategies to bring change in the society as well as deliberating with local leaders.

 Also, Mahatma Gandhi used to find refuge in this building when he was ill.
 He also used to fast, meditate and study in this building.
 Visit this place to see collections of Mahatma Gandhi artifacts.
 If you love reading, Mani Bhavan also holds over 40,000 books too.

 Mumbai Travel and Tour Packages